 Most rattlesnake venom is hemotoxic — it breaks down the blood vessels.
 As much as a third of a bitten dog’s total blood volume can leak into surrounding tissues, if the bite is severe.
 The swelling is painful.
 Blood loss causes shock and death.

 The venom of the Mojave rattlesnake works differently.
 It is a neurotoxic — attacking the nerves and causing paralysis quickly.
 If the bite is bad enough, the dog becomes unable to breathe and suffocates.

 Symptoms of rattlesnake bite

-The faster you’re aware that your dog has been bitten, the faster you can get to a vet.
-Here are some things to be alert to:
+The faster you discover your dog has been bitten, the faster you can get to a vet.
+Be alert to these signs:

-- Puncture wounds.
-These may or may not be bleeding.
+- Puncture wounds, which may or may not bleed.

 - Pain and tenderness.